micaelpreis/terminal-configuration/README.md

 If you want to change the colors of your Terminal, you need to change the LSCOLORS variable on your bash_profile file.

-LSCOLORS sets colors for the following attributes:
+LSCOLORS sets colors for the following attributes.

 1. Directory
 2. Symbolic link